 They held personal interest for me was part of it and I love writing about places I know well.
 Second, I wanted the books to have a mysterious yet tropical feel at times.
 I think people like picturing boats on a beautiful day, dolphins, pelicans and conversely…a beautiful ridge in the Appalachians with all that goes with that.
 Kind of gives the readers a diversity of experiences and feelings.

 The Atlantis Codes took me 5 years to complete.
 I rewrote it probably 12 times.
 It acted as the novel writing course that I never had.
 I wrote a while and I read a while and continued to compare what I had written to the good books I was reading.
 I read books on writing by Stephen King and others that I respected and followed the advice that I felt pertained to me.
 I also followed a great quote from the famous writer Richard Bach…”A professional writer is one who didn’t quit…”.
 It’s easy to become overwhelmed and give up.
 The blank page is a worthy opponent on some days.

 It took me less than a year to write Critical Mass, the sequel to the Atlantis Codes.
 I learned a lot writing that first book and the more I wrote, the more fluid I became.
-I plan to write Book 3, which I have tentatively named “No Turning Back”, in 6 months or less.
+I plan to write Book 3, which I have tentatively named “The Covenant”, in 6 months or less.

 At the moment, I have written two and have began the process for Book 3.
 I will have choices by the end of Book 3, No Turning Back.
 I can finalize the story (I think) even though it is a big story that widens and deepens in Book 3, or I can leave the ending open to further books in this series.
 I think I will make that decision as I receive feedback from my readers.
 If I think people want more of this saga, I will continue to write in the series.